(Updated Dec. 16, 2019)

 What to Do with All That Data?

-But all these valuable data are worth nothing unless you put them to good use.
-Here are a few actionable tips that can help you:
+But all this valuable data is worth nothing unless put to good use.
+Here are a few actionable tips:

 2. Determine any low-hanging fruit.